![]() | ![]() | ![]() | ![]() |

 Everyone learns in different ways.

-As such, feel free to attend/use resources that have been setup for the other course modality.
+As such, feel free to attend/use resources that have been setup for the other class modality.

-Ecampus students, if you are in the area, feel free to attend the live class.
+Ecampus students, if you are in the area, feel free to attend the on-campus class.

-On-campus students, feel free to watch the videos.
+On-campus students, feel free to watch the videos and attend the Live Lectures.

 Everyone should be studying the notes!